groue/GRMustache/README.md

 Note that lambda blocks can be used for whatever you may find relevant.
 You may, for instance, implement caching:

 	__block NSString *cache = nil;
-	GRMustacheLambda cacheLambda = GRMustacheLambdaMake(^(GRMustacheRenderer renderer, id context, NSString *text) {
+	GRMustacheLambda cacheLambda = GRMustacheLambdaBlockMake(^(GRMustacheSection *section, id context) {
-	  if (cache == nil) { cache = renderer(context); }
+	  if (cache == nil) { cache = [section renderObject:context]; }
 	  return cache;
 	});

 ### Helper methods

-Another way to execute code when rendering the `link` sections is to have the context implement the `linkSection:withObject:` selector.
+Another way to execute code when rendering the `link` sections is to have the context implement the `linkSection:withObject:` selector (generally, implement a method whose name is the name of the section, to which you append `Section:withObject:`).

+Now no block is involved, and this technique works before MacOS 10.6, and iOS 4.0.

+Now the question is: which class should implement this helper selector?

-Now you have two options: either you have your model object implement this helper selector, or you isolate helper methods from your data.
+You have two options: either you have your model object implement this helper selector, or you isolate helper methods from your data.

-#### Helper selectors as a category of model Objects
+#### Helper selectors as a model category

 If your model object is designed as such:

 	@interface DataModel
-	@property NSArray *people;
+	@property NSArray *people;  // array of Person objects
 	@end

+	@interface Person
+	@property NSString *name;
+	@property NSString *id;
+	@end

-You may declare a category on it:
+You can declare the `linkSection:withObject` as a category of an object that will be used as a context.

+You may use the Person object itself:

+	@implementation Person(GRMustache)
+	- (NSString*)linkSection:(GRMustacheSection *)section withObject:(id)object {
+	  return [NSString stringWithFormat:
+	          @"<a href=\"/people/%@\">%@</a>",
+	          self.id,                         // id comes from self
+	          [section renderObject:object]];  // link text comes from the natural rendering of the inner section }
+	@end

+You may also use the root DataModel object:

 	@implementation DataModel(GRMustache)
 	- (NSString*)linkSection:(GRMustacheSection *)section withObject:(id)object {
 	  return [NSString stringWithFormat:
 	          @"<a href=\"/people/%@\">%@</a>",
-	          [object valueForKey:@"id"],
-	          [section renderObject:object]];
-	}
+	          [object valueForKey:@"id"],      // id of person comes from current context [section renderObject:object]];  // link text comes from the natural rendering of the inner section }
 	@end